-Chemically Contaminated Gels Gels contaminated with ethidium bromide, or other stains must be collected as chemical waste Do not dispose of gels in MPW boxes Gels can be collected in a plastic bag lined box or 5 gallon pail with liner To order a 5 gallon pail container call the Chemical Waste Services, (301) 496-4710 Collection containers must not contain any free liquids Complete and attach a Chemical Waste Tag to the container.
-Identify gel types and contaminants Container must be closed except when adding waste Explosive/Reactive Chemicals STORE SAFELY in accordance with manufacturer's instructions For explosive/reactive chemicals that appear unstable/compromised call Division of Environmental Protection (DEP), (301) 496-7990 immediately for guidance Examples of explosive/reactive chemicals include peroxidized ethers, dry picric acid, organic peroxides, peroxy acids, polynitro compunds, hydrides of sodium, lithium and alkali metals Additional information on explosive and reactive chemicals Disposal of Narcotics and Controlled Substances Human use, call Clinical Center Pharmacy, (301) 496-1914 Non-human use, call Veterinary Resources Pharmacy, (301) 435-2780 Laboratory Moves Transferring Chemicals Call DEP for guidance as soon as you become aware of your move, (301) 496-7990 Laboratories are responsible for procuring this service from approved vendors Laboratory Chemical Move Procedure Empty Chemical Bottles All empty bottles (glass, plastic and metal) that previously contained chemicals (liquid, solid), buffer saline solutions can be recycled if collected by the Chemical Disposal Service.
-Leave cap on the empty bottle Call Chemical Waste Services to request collection totes for the empty bottles Empty bottles and totes are to be stored in labs prior to pick up Empty bottles that previously contained infectious or radioactive material are not acceptable for recycling Empty bottles can also be reused to collect small quantities of chemical waste. (see Waste Management Procedures) Do not place empty chemical bottles into or around commingled recycling bins or "Disposable Labware & Broken Glass" containers Formalin/Aldehyde Solutions with Tissue, Human and Animal Parts Separate the tissue from the formalin or formaldehyde solution; dispose of the liquid through chemical disposal services; dispose of the tissue in MPW box. (see MPW Section) Batteries UPS (uninterruptible power source) Batteries must be removed from the UPS casing prior to pickup.
-Call DSEIS, (301) 496-4131 All Batteries must be collected for recycling by the Chemical Disposal Service, including non-UPS batteries internal to equipment Examples are alkaline, all rechargeable batteries, lithium, lead-acid and all other types Procurement, Use and Disposal of Mercury and Its Compounds Purchase and use of mercury and its compounds prohibited in accordance with NIH Mercury Policy (Manual Chapter 3033) NIH Mercury Policy Guidance Exceptions to the prohibition on procurement and use may be granted for limited scientific and medical uses of mercury or mercury compounds for which there are no acceptable alternatives To procure or use mercury product(s) complete NIH Form 2936.
-Contact DEP for guidance (301) 496-7990 NIH's Mercury Abatement Program
+Chemically Contaminated Gels All Gels contaminated with ethidium bromide, polyacrylamide, or other stains must be collected as chemical waste Do not dispose of gels in MPW boxes Gels can be collected in a plastic bag lined box or 5-gallon pail with liner To order a 5-gallon pail container, call the Chemical Waste Services, (301) 496-4710 Collection containers must not contain any free liquids Complete and attach a Chemical Waste Tag to the container.
+Identify gel types and contaminants Container must be closed except when adding waste Explosive/Reactive Chemicals STORE SAFELY in accordance with manufacturer's instructions For explosive/reactive chemicals that appear unstable/compromised, call Division of Environmental Protection (DEP), (301) 496-7990 immediately for guidance Examples of explosive/reactive chemicals include peroxidized ethers, dry picric acid, organic peroxides, peroxy acids, polynitro compounds, hydrides of sodium, lithium, and alkali metals Additional information on explosive and reactive chemicals Disposal of Narcotics and Controlled Substances Human use, call Clinical Center Pharmacy, (301) 496-1914 Non-human use, call Veterinary Resources Pharmacy, (301) 435-2780 Laboratory Moves Transferring Chemicals Call DEP for guidance as soon as you become aware of your move, (301) 496-7990 Laboratories are responsible for procuring this service from approved vendors Laboratory Chemical Move Procedure Empty Chemical Bottles All empty bottles (glass, plastic, and metal) that previously contained chemicals (liquid, solid) or buffer saline solutions can be recycled if collected by the Chemical Disposal Service.
+Leave the cap on the empty bottle Call Chemical Waste Services to request collection totes for the empty bottles Empty bottles and totes are to be stored in labs before pick up Empty bottles that previously contained infectious or radioactive material are not acceptable for recycling Empty bottles can also be reused to collect small quantities of chemical waste (see Waste Collection in Empty Bottles) For further guidance, refer to Lab Waste Disposal Matrix (See Table in the beginning of this guide) Do not place empty chemical bottles into or around commingled recycling bins Batteries UPS (uninterruptible power source) Batteries must be removed from the UPS casing before pick up.
+Call DSEIS, (301) 496-4131 All Batteries must be collected for recycling by the Chemical Disposal Service, including non-UPS batteries internal to equipment Examples are alkaline, all rechargeable batteries, lithium, lead-acid, and all other types Procurement, Use and Disposal of Mercury and Its Compounds Purchase and use of mercury and its compounds are prohibited in accordance with NIH Policy Manual Issuance 3033 Exceptions to the prohibition on procurement and use may be granted for limited scientific and medical benefits of mercury or mercury compounds for which there are no acceptable alternatives To procure or use mercury product(s), complete NIH Form 2936.
+For incidents involving mercury spills/thermometer breakages, contact the Fire Department.
+Follow-up notification should be made to DEP (301) 496-7990; DEPDecom@mail.nih.gov.
+NIH's Mercury Remediation Program Formalin/Aldehyde Solutions with Tissue, Human and Animal Parts Separate the tissue from the formalin or formaldehyde solution; dispose of the liquid through chemical disposal services; dispose of the tissue in MPW box